 Blooming lasts from the end of spring (so around May) through the bulk of the summer (typically through July).
 The flowers bloom in May and June normally, and they can be cream, white, green, or yellow in color.
 It also produces fruit that hits its prime in earlier fall, primarily September and October.

 Mountain Hydrangea originated in Japan and Korea.
 It is pretty evenly proportioned, growing to a small mature size of around 2-4 feet wide and tall.
-The most popular Mountain Hydrangeas are those in the Tuff Stuff Hydrangea Series.
+The most popular Mountain Hydrangea is the Tuff Stuff Hydrangea.